kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Routing Events to Kubernetes Services

 In most Serverless deployments events are typically routed to functions running on a hosted FaaS platform such as [Google Cloud Functions](https://cloud.google.com/functions) or [AWS Lambda](https://aws.amazon.com/lambda).
 However this is not a hard requirement.
-Using the Event Gateway events can be routed to any HTTP endpoint.
+Using the Event Gateway events can be routed to any HTTP endpoint, including endpoints backed by containers running on Kubernetes.

 In this section you will deploy the `gcr.io/hightowerlabs/echo:event-gateway` container using Kubernetes and route HTTP events to it using the Event Gateway.

-Create a `echo` Kubernetes deployment and service:
+Create the `echo` deployment and service:

 ```
 kubectl create -f deployments/echo.yaml